zac-heisey/murray-lampert/_posts/2019-02-27-10-examples-of-unique-accessory-dwellings.markdown

 categories:
 - In-law Suites
 featured-image: https://res.cloudinary.com/zheisey/image/upload/murray-lampert/misc/accessory-dwelling-units-ADU-CA.jpg
-excerpt: While they were previously thought of as exotic additions or quirky living spaces, many San Diego homeowners are capitalizing on the ADU movement.
+description: While they were previously thought of as exotic additions or quirky living spaces, many San Diego homeowners are capitalizing on the ADU movement.
 As popularity rises, so does creativity.
 author: Gregg Cantor